GavinAbercrombie/XHateStability/README.md

  `label2`: label applied in round 2

 The order in which the items were presented to participants in available in `order.csv`.
-Columns:

- `row`: the row number of the text item from the original dataset

-  `language`: the language in which the item was presented (`en`/`de`)
+This data is presented in tow columns for `round1` and `round2`, with the language and row number of each item.